alyserecord/movie-recommender/README.rst

 The Case Study
 --------------------------------------

-You a the team of talented data scientists working for the company, **Items-Legit**, who uses several production recommenders that provide a significant revenue stream.
+You and a team of talented data scientists are working for the company, **Items-Legit**, who uses several production recommenders that provide a significant revenue stream.
 The issue is that they have been around a long time and your head of data science has asked you to